johanzi/GOMAP_maize_B73_NAM5/README.md

 # Requisites

 * UNIX-based computer with a decent amount of RAM and cores (mine had 10 quad-core processors (40 cores) of 2.2 GHz each, 63 Gb of RAM, 4 Gb GPU, OS Linux Mint 19.1 Cinnamon)
-* Singularity (version 3.6.3 used here
+* Singularity (version 3.6.3 used here)
 * GOMAP (version 1.3.9 used here)

-# Install Singularity and go
+# Install Singularity and Go

 I found this step to be the most tedious somehow.
-I had to use several come-arounds to install the software on my workstation.
+I had to use several come-arounds to install the softwares on my workstation.
 I recommend you first try the installation method from [syslabs](https://docs.sylabs.io/guides/3.0/user-guide/installation.html) and see if you need to go through the hard way (below) or not.
 I put the script I used here but you may try an easier way and you will have to adjust some variables.

 ```
 sudo apt-get update && \